Welcome to the Laue Group Website!

-Local: Peter Fraser (Babraham Institute), Brian Hendrich (CSCR), David Klenerman (Chemistry), Ashwin Seshia (Engineering)
+Local: Brian Hendrich (CSCR), David Klenerman (Chemistry), Ashwin Seshia (Engineering)

-External: Imre Berger (Grenoble, France), Tony Carr (Sussex), Xiuxia Du (North Carolina, USA), Opher Gileadi (SGC, Oxford), Mike Heilemann (Frankfurt, Germany), Alex Leitner (Zurich, Switzerland), David Norman (Dundee), Tom Owen-Hughes (Dundee), Frank Sobott (Antwerp, Belgium), Markus Sauer (Würzburg, Germany), Anton Wutz (CSCR, Cambridge and Zurich, Switzerland)
+External: Imre Berger (Grenoble, France), Tony Carr (Sussex), Xiuxia Du (North Carolina, USA), Ulrike Endesfelder (MPI Marburg, Germany), Opher Gileadi (SGC, Oxford), Mike Heilemann (Frankfurt, Germany), Alex Leitner (Zurich, Switzerland), David Norman (Dundee), Tom Owen-Hughes (Dundee), Frank Sobott (Antwerp, Belgium), Markus Sauer (Würzburg, Germany), Anton Wutz (CSCR, Cambridge and Zurich, Switzerland)

 We welcome applications from prospective PhD students and post-doctoral researchers.